-The Tennessee bill of sale form delineates the transfer of possession of a personal item within a written contract, emphasizing the key facts and terms to the agreement.
+The Tennessee bill of sale form delineates the transfer of possession of a personal item within a written contract, emphasizing the key facts and terms of the agreement.
 The filing contains information on the seller, buyer, property to be sold, sale terms, and coordinated signatures for the participating individuals.
 The document can be further employed to protect against any liability for future use of the item as well as tax recording purposes.

 Bill of Sale Types